 Calling the group back together the boys returned to their tools.
 It was then that some of the boys decided to turn their focus to cutting back the seemingly endless blackberry hedge while others kept up their work on the roots of the blackberries that were cut in the previous outing.
 As the other groups joined in the effort became less focused with a majority of the boys deciding to lop blackberries.
 As blackberry canes piled up the few boys that were digging roots and trimming the pile for bagging became overwhelmed.

 As the situation developed a few of the boys, Alevin included, developed a technique for breaking through the dense thicket of dead blackberry canes by breaking them up with large sticks so they could be raked up.
 This proved too much for the boys who had a hard time keeping their awareness.
 With the group at critical mass the mentors called the everyone together.
 We first addressed the importance of having good intention with your tool.
 This is something that all the groups know well and should be aware of.
 We then addressed the larger issue of our lack of focus.
 Having the group take a look around it was clear that we would have to spend the majority of the rest of the outing cleaning up the blackberries we had just lopped.
-The teachable moment and take away for some of the Explorers in our discussion was their recognition of two important themes, We not Me and Slow is Fast and Fast is Slow
+The teachable moment and take away for some of the Explorers in our discussion was their recognition of two important themes, We not Me and Slow is Fast and Fast is Slow.

 Our haste in lopping a large amount blackberry had left us with the slow work of trimming and bagging.
 The mentors explained to the group that with so many Explorers it was important that we work as a team and if we all follow our own interests we will work against each other.
 Being able to recognize the needs of the group over our own was vital to our ability to get our work done and give back to the land.